stanford-ssi/habmc-tutorials/Ubuntu/Using_Ubuntu_Advanced.md

 ![Error Message](https://i.imgur.com/Sjjw44f.png)

 This brings us into the world of root access and how Ubuntu is such a safe system.
-If you want more information [click here](#ubuntu-root-access).
+If you want more information on root access, [click here](#ubuntu-root-access).
 Otherwise, here's the solution:

 If you have a read-only file, things will have to be done through the terminal.
 Using the files we created in the [last part](#creating-files).
 We'll open the **.txt** with a preinstalled program called **gedit**.
 Think of it like Notepad in Windows, except you can open any file type and edit the text associated with it (which can be a bunch of weird symbols if the document is not a text document).